-Communicate with your CM
+Communicate Proactively with Your CM

-Your CM can also help you determine when and where simpler or less expensive processes or materials will suffice without compromising design integrity.
-They can suggest alternative parts with better price or availability.
+Your CM can also help you determine when and where simpler or less expensive processes or materials, like PCB component alternatives, will suffice without compromising design integrity.
 This is an important step to cut costs, especially as prototypes move into larger production runs.
-Additionally, good communication now can identify any possible design omissions or challenges.
-For example, a small, congested board creates assembly challenges (and associated costs) that can be reduced with some simplification.

-Component Selection Matters
+Prioritize Component Selection

 Checkpoint